Raj9898/BlackJack_Simulator/README.md

 # BlackJack_Simple_Sim
-The project will focus on simulating a game(s) of Blackjack across three different Player objects, each with defined strategies that impact their play and P&L performance, with the aim of understanding the simple concepts present in Blackjack.
+The project focuses on simulating a game(s) of Blackjack across three different Player objects, each with defined strategies played over numerous hands to demonstrate the long-term impact on P&L as well as win/loss %

 Script dependencies include Python 3.6 as well as  the random library, numpy and matplotlib